haiwera-silk-cd/magento-devdocs/guides/v2.2/mtf/mtf_entities/mtf_typified-element.md

 ### Create {#create}

-__Step 1.__ Create a {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} class in the `<magento2_root_dir>/dev/tests/functional/lib/Magento/Mtf/Client/Element` directory
+__步骤1.__ Create a {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} class in the `<magento2_root_dir>/dev/tests/functional/lib/Magento/Mtf/Client/Element` directory

  It must be named according to the following naming convention.
-Two capital letters in the name: the first letter and a capital `E` in the `Element.php`.
-For example: `OptgroupselectElement.php`.
+Two capital letters in the name: the first letter and a capital `E` in the `Element.php`. 例如: `OptgroupselectElement.php`.

 {%highlight php %}